 Fisherman’s Village Night Market

 Fisherman’s Village is an area of the island that during the week quietly caters to high end tourists.
 On Friday nights however, the village transforms itself into one of the places to visit in Koh Samui.
-A large night market with loud music, good food, great deals and crowds from all over the island coming to look at all the different bits and pieces.
+A large night market with loud music, good street food, great deals and crowds from all over the island coming to look at all the different bits and pieces.